-Alexandria Ocasio-Cortez Sought Book Deal, Which Was Later Pulled
+Alexandria Ocasio-Cortez Reportedly Sought Book Deal, Which Was Later Pulled

 Earlier this week, Senator Bernie Sanders of Vermont, who is running for president a second time, released his tax returns for the past several years.
-The disclosure revealed that Sanders made over a million dollars in income in 2016 and 2017, due largely to robust book sales of his campaign book from his 2016 run.
+The disclosure revealed that Sanders made over $1 million in income in 2016 and 2017, due largely to robust book sales of his campaign book from his 2016 run.

 Now, another politician associated with Democratic Socialism has reportedly taken steps toward writing a book.

-Alexandria Ocasio-Cortez, the freshman Congresswoman from New York who has emerged as a major public figure in the new Congress, took steps towards securing a book deal earlier this year, The Daily Beast reported Tuesday.
+Alexandria Ocasio-Cortez, the freshman representative from New York who has emerged as a major public figure in the new Congress, took steps towards securing a book deal earlier this year, The Daily Beast reported Tuesday.

-The report, citing multiple publishing industry stories, said the Ocasio-Cortez retained the agency CAA, and took meetings about a potential book, although the project was eventually “pulled.”
+The report, citing multiple publishing industry stories, said that Ocasio-Cortez retained the agency CAA and took meetings about a potential book, although the project was eventually “pulled.”
 It’s unclear what the book’s status is now.

-It certainly wouldn’t be a surprise if the Congresswoman known as AOC were to write a book.
+It certainly wouldn’t be a surprise if the congresswoman known as AOC were to write a book.
 There’s clearly a huge amount of interest in Ocasio-Cortez, who is admired by many on her own side of the political spectrum.
-Meanwhile, Ocasio-Cortez is mentioned nearly constantly on Fox News, and a frequent target by right-leaning editorial cartoons.
+Meanwhile, Ocasio-Cortez is mentioned nearly constantly on Fox News, and a frequent target of right-leaning editorial cartoons.

-The Congresswoman has also spoken often about how, unlike many other members of Congress, she isn’t wealthy, and had to worry about being able to afford to live in Washington, D.C.
+The congresswoman has also spoken often about how, unlike many other members of Congress, she isn’t wealthy, and had to worry about being able to afford to live in Washington, D.C.
 A large book advance would likely ease some of her concerns.

 .@AOC hired an agent and explored a book deal.
 The project didn’t proceed, but it’s another indication of the phenomenon the congresswoman has become. https://t.co/YWRahxZ1cq